Rafa Benitez reacts after Newcastle's Matz Sels deletes Twitter account over abuse

 "That is what you can improve.
 Ignore that, listen to your goalkeeping coach and that’s how you can improve and make yourself better."

-Darlow – who has played in Newcastle's two EFL Cup ties – is pushing Sels hard at the fifth-placed club.
+Darlow – who has played in Newcastle's two EFL Cup ties – is pushing Sels hard.

 "Karl has been doing well in the cup games, so I will decide tomorrow.
 I have told them both they have to put me under pressure, that is what I like."